holdex/developers/docs/CONTRIBUTING.md

 same PR.
 If your change affects anything documented there — setup steps, environment requirements, file references — the README must stay in sync.

+When adding new documentation files, ensure they are reachable via interlinking from the root entry point.
+Do not create orphaned files.

+Do not duplicate content across files.
+Each piece of information — procedures, templates, configuration steps — must live in exactly one place.
+Reference it from other docs rather than copying it.

 ### Naming

 > [!NOTE]